High School/High Tech

 - Employment through paid summer internships, providing on-the-job training.

 - Individual career and college research, counseling and workshops.

 - Skill building focused on resumes, presentations, financial aid and college admissions.

 99 percent of student participants have remained in or graduated from high school, and many have expressed an interest in pursuing post-secondary education or training.
 Graduates are currently enrolled in Rice University, Baylor University, Rochester Institute of Technology, the University of Houston, Texas A&M, Houston Community College System, San Jacinto College, and Alvin Community College, to name just a few.

 To host a tour or workshop, mentor, provide an internship or speaker, please email email@example.com or call 832-851-0315.

 The Ready to Achieve Mentoring Program (RAMP) is a career-focused mentoring program for youth with disabilities involved, or at-risk of becoming involved, with the juvenile justice system.
 Learn more about our Mentoring Program.

-This program is made possible by The Alcon Foundation, Inc., CVS, The Frees Foundation, The George Foundation, Institute for Educational Leadership, The Robert and Janice McNair Foundation, The Oriska Foundation, Shepherd 5 Point Family Foundation, and United Way of Greater Houston.
+This program is made possible by The Alcon Foundation, Inc., Baker Hughes Foundation, Blue Cross/Blue Shield Foundation, CareSource Bayou Health, The George Foundation, IBM, Institute for Educational Leadership, Inc., The Robert and Janice McNair Foundation, The Oriska Foundation, and United Way of Greater Houston.
 Special thanks for your generous support!